sbseltzer/ja-srs-utils/README.md

 ## Updating

 If you're updating, either re-download, or pull the latest changes.
 Then install the same as before to overwrite the old installed content.

+#### WARNING: Updating may require you to modify your cards that use these utilities.
+If it does break your cards in some way, you can always revert to your previous version of these utilities.